MaTriXy/VatanaChhorn/README.md

 # Hi there! 👋 I'm Vatana Chhorn

-👨‍💻 I'm currently working at **Paraga**, where we turn app ideas into reality.
-Previously, I honed my skills at **Okoone**, mastering tvOS and app maintenance.
+👨‍💻 I worked at **Paraga**, where we turn app ideas into reality.
+I also honed my skills at **Okoone**, mastering tvOS and app maintenance.

 🚀 Additionally, I lead **Dynomite**, where we create iOS apps that positively impact thousands in Cambodia.